4 Accounting Transactions that Use Journal Entries and How to Enter them in QBO

 To create a journal entry in QBO, you would click on the “+” (plus) sign in the top left corner and in the 4th column, under “other”, select journal entry.
 You would then enter the date, which is often the year end or period end date of the business and proceed to enter the accounts for the transaction.
 Each transaction needs at least one debit and one credit, however, there can be an unlimited number of debits and credits .
 For example a transaction for opening balances might have many line items.
 Also audit adjustments might all be reflected in one journal entry with several lines and numerous accounts.

-Shareholder loan payable i.e. the company owes the shareholder money occurs when the shareholder either a) loans money to the company , b)transfers assets like computers, inventory and/or other assets, c) pays themselves a dividend or a salary but chooses to retain the funds that they should have received as net salary or dividends in the company to be repaid at a later date or incurs expenses.
-In this case the best way to record this is as follows:
+3. pays themselves a dividend or a salary but chooses to retain the funds that they should have received as net salary or dividends in the company to be repaid at a later date or

-• If the funds have come in to the bank account from the shareholder it can simply be allocated as a deposit or a transfer to the shareholder account (no journal entry necessary).
-A deposit is a little more flexible than a transfer as you can show the name of the shareholder but otherwise a deposit and a transfer in this case are functionally the same.
+If the funds have come in to the bank account from the shareholder it can simply be allocated as a deposit or a transfer to the shareholder account (no journal entry necessary).
+Choosing Categorize/deposit is a little more flexible than a “record as transfer” as you can show the name of the shareholder but otherwise a deposit and a transfer in this case are functionally the same.

-• If there is no cash impact of the transaction but rather the shareholder is transferring assets to the corporation, you would then record a journal entry:
+If there is no cash impact of the transaction but rather the shareholder is transferring assets to the corporation, you would then record a journal entry as follows:

 Debit: Asset (eg. computer equipment, inventory, furniture etc)